claire-codes/blog-com/_posts/2016-04-25-how-to-chain-functions-in-javascript.markdown

     }
 };

+// Example usage:
 let chainFoo = chainObj.setPhrase("foo").makeItRed().shoutIt().val();
 // "RED FOO"
 {% endhighlight %}

 ## 2. Use a prototype

-I never touch prototypes, they frighten me a bit.
-But this approach still works.
+The thought of using a prototype frighten me a bit.
+But this approach is still valid.

 {% highlight javascript %}
-let ChainPrototype = function() {
+// Define the internal property to modify let ChainPrototype = function() {
     this.phrase = "";
 };

-ChainPrototype.prototype.setPhrase = function(noun) {
+// Add a load of functions to the object's prototype ChainPrototype.prototype.setPhrase = function(noun) {
     this.phrase = noun;
     return this;